Azumaya algebras and canonical components

 Define a \emph{canonical component} $X_0(\Gam) \subset X(\Gam)$ to be an irreducible component of $X(\Gam)$ containing some $\chi_{\rho_0}$.
-In particular, $X_0(\Gam)$ is an affine algebraic variety defined over a number field.
-When $M$ is a non-compact hyperbolic $3$-manifold of finite volume with $k$ ends homeomorphic to $T^2 \times [0, \infty)$ (where $T^2$ is the $2$-torus), Thurston showed that $X_0(\Gam)$ has complex dimension exactly $k$ \cite[Prop.\ 3.2.1]{CullerShalen}.
+In particular, $X_0(\Gam)$ is an affine algebraic variety with field of constants a number field.
+When $M$ is a non-compact hyperbolic $3$-manifold of finite volume with $d$ ends homeomorphic to $T^2 \times [0, \infty)$ (where $T^2$ is the $2$-torus), Thurston showed that $X_0(\Gam)$ has complex dimension exactly $d$ \cite[Prop.\ 3.2.1]{CullerShalen}.
 We summarize the above discussion in the following result.

-\begin{thm} Let $M$ be a non-compact hyperbolic $3$-manifold of finite volume with $k$ ends and set $\Gam = \pi_1(M)$.
-Then any canonical component $X_0(\Gam)$ is a $k$-dimensional affine algebraic variety defined over a number field.
+\begin{thm} Let $M$ be a non-compact hyperbolic $3$-manifold of finite volume with $d$ ends and set $\Gam = \pi_1(M)$.
+Then any canonical component $X_0(\Gam)$ is a $d$-dimensional affine algebraic variety with field of constants a number field.
 In particular, when $M$ is a one-cusped hyperbolic $3$-manifold, the canonical component $X_0(\Gam)$ is an affine curve. \end{thm}

 We have the following important lemma regarding the tautological representation in the case of a canonical component.